manoj9788/react-graphql-testing/Readme.md

 * Queries
 * Mutation

-I've used `EasyGraphQLTester` node module to help us assit in testing the GraphQL endpoints
+I've used `EasyGraphQLTester` node module to help assist in testing the GraphQL endpoints

 All the tests can be found [here](./movies-graphql/server/test/schema.test.js)